ABAI is pleased to offer affiliated chapters and those interested in starting chapters its Handbook for Affiliated Chapters.

 - • Provide disclaimers on any position or policy statements, to indicate that the positions are those of the chapter and not of ABAI.

-- • Operate in alignment with ABAI’s diversity policy: The Association for Behavior Analysis International encourages diversity and inclusiveness in the field of behavior analysis broadly, and within the organization specifically.
-Diversity refers to differences in race, ethnicity, sexual orientation, gender identity, age, country of origin, religious or spiritual beliefs, ability, and social and economic class....Hide
+- • Operate in alignment with ABAI’s diversity policy: The Association for Behavior Analysis International encourages diversity, equity, and inclusion in the field of behavior analysis broadly, and within the organization specifically.
+Diversity refers to differences in race, ethnicity, sexual orientation, gender identity, age, country of origin, religious or spiritual beliefs, ability, and socioeconomic class....Hide

 - Are all chapters nonprofit organizations?

 Yes.
 ABAI does not recognize for-profit organizations as chapters.
 Whether to apply for formal nonprofit status (e.g., in the US, this would likely be 501(c)(3) or 501(c)(6) status, according to Internal Revenue Service regulations) is up to each chapter; ABAI allows substantial leeway in the organization of its chapters to allow flexibility for serving members’ needs....Hide

 - May ABAI chapters formally affiliate with other organizations?